QR5.5.3 Spin Spreads

 4. Dividing a charged body gives positive and negative charges but dividing a magnet gives two more magnets, both with a north and south pole.

-Magnetism behaves quite differently from charge, so how one field creates both is unclear.
-The quantum waves of light are also described as electrical and magnetic waves vibrating at right angles.
-They are said to cause each other, in a self-sustaining loop, which isn’t possible.
+Magnetism acts differently from charge, so how one field causes both is unclear.
+Light is also described as electrical and magnetic waves vibrating at right angles that cause each other, in a self-sustaining loop, which is illogical.

-The equations of physics explain electricity and magnetism separately, but not how they can be one field, just as understanding horses and birds doesn’t explain how a winged horse is possible.
-Current physics has no credible theory that explains why electro-magnetism has two different effects, that occur in different directions, and weaken differently.
+Current physics can explain electricity and magnetism separately, but not how they combine.
+It is as if we understood horses and birds, then found a winged horse we couldn’t explain.
+There is no credible theory that explains why electro-magnetism has different effects, that occur in different directions, and weaken differently.

 Next